 Reality test: what does this environment actually make people notice, desire, repeat, and ignore?

-Example test: what does the room, schedule, feed, workplace, or household climate model as important?
+Example test: what does the room, schedule, feed, workplace, or household climate model as worthy of attention?

 Practice test: what repeated attention pattern is being trained here?